 Falling in love feels great.
-And falling in love too fast?
+And is it falling in love too fast?
 It’s hard not to be seduced by the perks that come along with it – long, passionate hours of talking, endless texting and weekend getaways.
 The passion is real.
 You talk always, and he feels like the one.

 Before you know it, you are knee-deep in love with a man or a woman you know only for three months.
 And then boom!
 The relationship falls apart as fast as it blossomed.

 As ecstatic as it might feel to be in love but are you savouring the process of falling in love or are you rushing into it too fast?